rust-lang/rust/text/0000-unnamed-fields.md

 overlap with each other.
 Code can borrow `u.b` and `u.c` simultaneously, but cannot borrow any other fields at the same time.

+Structs can also contain unnamed structs, and unions can contain unnamed unions.

 Unnamed fields can contain other unnamed fields.
 For example:

 ```rust